New Mexico-bred players made impact on 1997 NCAA event

 The NMAA may have slammed the door on the remainder of the 2019-20 sports schedule, but that hasn’t stopped a social media push from softball coaches to organize an impromptu “state” tournament this summer.

-A number of coaches in Class 4A have proposes on Facebook a tournament for varsity teams in what amounts to an informal championship event in June, assuming social distancing is lifted.
+A number of coaches in Class 4A have proposed on Facebook a tournament for varsity teams in what amounts to an informal championship event in June, assuming social distancing is lifted.

 Among the proposals for sites is Las Cruces, with the event following a simple three-day format that would somewhat mirror the process used at the annual NMAA tournament previously set for May in Rio Rancho.